www.gurteen.com Kiva - loans that change lives

 If we do not listen and do not tell the truth then what hope is there for us truly sharing, synergising and making productive our collective knowledge.
 We need to explore the fundamental role of conversation in knowledge management, the barriers and how to overcome them.

-But fundamentally it is simple - we need 'to learn to listen' (or should it be 'to listen to learn'?) and 'to tell the truth'.
+But fundamentally it is simple - in conversation - we need 'to learn to listen' (or should it be 'to listen to learn'?) and 'to tell the truth'.

 Acknowledgements